trobonox/crrowdsourced-blend/README.md

-# Crrowdsourced Blend Bot ✌
+# Crrowdsourced Blend Bot

-Adds songs to a playlist
+A bot which adds songs from a Discord thread into a spotify playlist.

 ## 🚀 Deployment
 The only prerequisite is any installation of Python >=3.8.0